How to Set Up Your Giving Page for End-of-Year Fundraising

 - As the donor, what message do you receive on the donation page following your successful gift?
 Did you receive an email receipt thanking you for your donation?

 - How does the name of the organization show up on your credit card statement?
-Will it make sense to the donors or do you need to adjust it with your payment gateway?
+Will it make sense to the donors, or do you need to adjust it with your payment gateway?

 Connect to the Campaign

-Donation pages that match your nonprofit’s brand — as well as its look and feel — increases trust with your supporters.
+Donation pages that match your nonprofit’s brand — as well as its look and feel — increase trust with your supporters.
 Whether it’s the donation page on your website or launched as standalone pages, your organization’s logo, colors, and imagery on these pages should reflect your organization’s branding.

 You can also try connecting your donation page to your campaign, be it by email or direct mail communication.
 Each of the amounts in your ask ladder on the donation page should tie directly to the impact that donation amount will have on your organization.
 When supporters understand the impact of their donation, they’re much more likely to donate.
 So, instead of asking for $100, describe how that $100 will be used.